 Eastern Shaft

-There is an iron trap door fitted to the ground within the Sphinx's paws, between the Thutmose IV Dream Stele and the chest of the Sphinx.
-This is not a passage but rather a somewhat rectangular pit that was covered with a cement roof and iron beam then sealed with a trap door by Baraize as a part of his restoration efforts in the 1920s.
+The "eastern-shaft" (identify) lies between the Thutmose IV Dream Stele and the chest of the Sphinx.
+An iron trap door or grate fitted to the ground covers the shafts.
+This is not a passage but rather a somewhat rectangular pit that was covered with a cement roof and iron beam then sealed with a trap door by the French egyptologist Émile Baraize as a part of his restoration efforts in the 1920s CE.
+No known photos or images exist of this.

 circa 2500 BCE